adi040/SRM-Internal-Mark-Calculator/README.md

 ## Features

-- **Cycle Test Marks Entry**: Users can enter marks for Cycle Test 1 and Cycle Test 2.
+- **Cycle Test Marks Entry**: Users can enter marks for Cycle Test 1 and Lab Practical.
 - **Dynamic Input Generation**: Input fields are dynamically inserted based on URL parameters.
 - **Results Display**: Calculation results are displayed in a user-friendly manner.
 - **Grade Predictor**: